 They easily integrate with React, for instance, and enable you to work with modern front-end development paradigms such as componentization and code splitting.

 They might be called “static”, yet since they're designed to integrate seamlessly with various front-end systems, they turn out to be surprisingly flexible and customizable.

-- they're not specialized on a specific theme or database, so they can be easily adapted to a project's needs
+- they're not specialized in a specific theme or database, so they can be easily adapted to a project's needs

-- content and templates get version controlled with right out of the box (as opposed to the CMS-powered workflows)
+- content and templates get version-controlled right out of the box (as opposed to the CMS-powered workflows)